-As of 31 December 2020, Swiss Life comprised over 200 companies in 14 countries.
+As of 31 December 2021, Swiss Life comprised over 200 companies in 14 countries.
 The Guarantor is the holding company of Swiss Life and its shares (SLHN) are listed on the SIX Swiss Exchange.

-In simplified form, the legal structure of Swiss Life as per 31 December 2020 can be summarised as follows:
+In simplified form, Swiss Life's current legal structure can be summarised as follows: